LaurentBerger/cvimagepicker/README.md

 # cvimagepicker
-Image file picker using opencv GUI win32, gtk3 and cocoa in c++ you can use mouse (Double clicked is not available on macos) or keyboard to select an image
+Image file picker using opencv GUI win32, gtk3 and cocoa in c++17 you can use mouse (Double clicked is not available on macos) or keyboard to select an image

 1 To select file  -> Use arrow keys, page up or down to browse images or folder and enter